 We already discussed the software you will need depending on the type of interview you will be having above.
 Now let’s talk about the technical equipment you should have.

-Even though we have tested many different webcams and we can help you choose the right one, don’t forget that at the end of the day, your personal preference, and maybe even more important, your budget will determine which one you will get.
+Although we’ve tested many different webcams and we can help you choose the right one, don’t forget that at the end of the day, your personal preference, and maybe even more important, your budget will determine which one you will get.

 First, you can choose between internal and external webcams.
 If you are using a desktop, you will probably need an external one, while laptops often come with built-in webcams.